 In the succeeding quadrant, the prototype finally goes through the development and testing stage.
 This includes the module and architectural design, physical product design, and final design.
 The end result should be a combination of the proposal created in the first two quadrants.

 Lastly, the fourth quadrant is where the test results of the latest version are checked.
-Through this analysis, developers have a chance to stop and understand what works and what doesn’t before moving on with a new build.
+Through this analysis, software developers have a chance to stop and understand what works and what doesn’t before moving on with a new build.
 This quadrant concludes as planning for the following phase begins—and the cycle just repeats.
 The whole spiral ends when the software undergoes full deployment in its target market.

 Advantages of the Spiral Model